-At Stonewall we’re passionate about working with lesbian and bisexual women.
+At Stonewall we’re passionate about working with lesbian, bisexual and trans women.
 Our female supporters told us they’d like us to hold women-only events so we’ve launched a special programme, kindly supported by The London Women’s Clinic.

 Become a Stonewall Friend, Close Friend or Ambassador